-Click on the licon to enable line drawing mode and then click-and-drag on the image to draw lines that you wish to become horizontal or vertical.
+Click on the image to draw lines that you wish to

+become horizontal or vertical.
 The module will automatically detect whether the lines are horizontal or vertical and color them green or blue, respectively.
 Draw as many lines as you wish (the more lines, the better the fit mechanism will work) and then click on one of the "fit" icons to complete the process.
 You can re-enter this mode to edit your drawn lines at any time.
 Edit a line by clicking and dragging on the line or the end nodes, and right-click a line to delete it.
 Once you are happy with your changes, re-select a "fit" icon to complete the process.